Breaking News | Okowa Mourns TB Joshua

-In a statement by his Chief Press Secretary, Mr Olisa Ifeajika, in Asaba, Okowa said that the renowned cleric’s demise was shocking, and described it as a huge loss to the Christian community in Nigeria and across the world.
+He said that the renowned cleric’s demise was shocking, describing it as a huge loss to the Christian community in Nigeria and across the world.

-He said that the deceased would be sorely missed for his humble teachings, meekness and wise counsels, and particularly for his good heart and grandiose philanthropy to the needy and humanity.
+Okowa said the deceased would be sorely missed for his humble teachings, meekness and wise counsels, and particularly for his good heart and grandiose philanthropy.

 He also commiserated with the government and people of Ondo State on the demise of the consummate preacher.